Priya-9/hsbc-training/practical_exam_priya_gupta_wfs1/ReadMe.txt

+Main.java in View package should be used to run the whole project.
 Project has following layers :
 1. Data Access Layer : "dao" Package containing Interface for Implementation classes to implement.
 2. Entity : "entity" Package containing all basic classes for records to handle.
 It also contains Custom Exception.